WODE-FM: WEEX-FM

 The station began operations on 98.3 FM as a stand-alone FM station.
 It got its construction permit from the Federal Communications Commission in 1948, and signed on the air in June 1950.
 Its call letters stood for the Easton Express, Easton's daily newspaper as well as the station's owner.
 WEEX-FM was originally powered at only 1,000 watts.

-In 1956, WSAN AM 1470 in nearby Allentown decided to give up its FM station on 99.9 MHz.
+In 1956, WSAN in nearby Allentown decided to give up its FM station on 99.9 MHz.
 The Easton Express took over the 99.9 frequency, boosting WEEX-FM's power to 16,000 watts.
 Also in the late 1950s, the newspaper put an AM station on the air at 1230 kHz under the WEEX call sign.
-In the early 1960s, WEEX 1230 switched to a Top 40 radio format during that time and used the FM station to simulcast much of the programming to cover areas where the AM station's 1,000 watt signal could not be heard.
+In the early 1960s, WEEX switched to a Top 40 format and used the FM station to simulcast much of the programming to cover areas where the AM station's 1,000 watt signal could not be heard.

-WQQQ Beautiful Music
+Beautiful music

 In the late 1960s, WEEX-FM's simulcast with the AM was broken off under new Federal Communications Commission (FCC) rules which forbid full-time AM/FM simulcasts.
 The FM station switched to beautiful music under the WQQQ call sign.

 The call letters were chosen because the lower-case Q closely resembled the number 9, hence the station's frequency 99.9.
 The station offered an instrumental-based easy listening format, playing cover versions of pop songs, as well as Broadway and Hollywood showtunes.
 A few times per hour a soft vocal was mixed in.